Using Builtin Editor

 Adding Lights

 Limon Engine uses a custom forward renderer with full dynamic light calculation.
-Since these calculations are resource hungry, only 4 lights will be enabled at any given time.
-This value is set at compile time, and not expected to be changed by game developers.
-To make usage easier, only 1 directional light is allowed, but that light is never disabled (assumed Moon/Sun), so 1 directional + 3 point, or 4 point lights may be active at any given time.
-Engine itself decides which ones to activate and deactivate using player position, so adding more than 4 light is allowed.
+Since these calculations are resource hungry, keeping the number of lights low is an important optimization.
+Limit for any given frame can be set using options.
+To make usage easier, only 1 directional light is allowed, and if it is set, that light is never disabled (assumed Moon/Sun).
+1 directional + (limit - 1) point lights may be active at any given time.
+Engine itself decides which ones to activate and deactivate using player position, so adding any number of point lights is allowed.

 Adding GUI Elements